eliezergyan/LetXChat/README.md

 Room for improvement:
 - Improve the login page
 - Improve the chat interface
-- Sene all types of media files
+- Send all types of media files

 To do:
-- Feature to be added 1
+- Add Admin page
-- Feature to be added 2
+- Admin should assign people to the chatrooms

 ## Acknowledgements
 Give credit here.
-- This project was inspired by AmaliTech
+- This project was inspired by Francis Class-Peters
-- Many thanks to...
+- Many thanks to Amlitech

 ## Contact